 You will be considered to be engaging in business activity where you are working for a business in which you have a financial or other significant beneficial interest in a capacity other than as an employee, for example, setting up a business as a sole trader or under a partnership arrangement and that business is either trading or establishing a trading presence.

-If you have made an application for leave to remain under the Start-up route, you will be allowed to develop the idea while in the UK under the Tier 4 visa and awaiting the decision on your application.
+If you have made an application for leave to remain under the Start-up route, you will be allowed to develop the idea while in the UK under your student visa and await the decision on your application.

-Importantly, you will not be able to start trading with the Tier 4 visa.
+Importantly, you will not be able to start trading while you are in the UK with a student visa.
 You must first await the decision on your Start Up visa application.

 Switching to the Start-up visa

-The Start Up visa is a relatively new visa route.
-It replaced the Tier 1 (Graduate Entrepreneur) visa which closes to new applications from 5th July 2019.
+The Start Up visa replaced the Tier 1 (Graduate Entrepreneur) visa which closed to applications in July 2019.

-The Start-up visa is aimed at non-EEA national entrepreneurs looking to set up their first business in the UK.
-Applications will see applicants and their business ideas vetted by an approved industry body or higher educational institution against set criteria, looking at viability, scalability and innovation.
+The Start-up visa is aimed at non-UK resident entrepreneurs looking to set up their first business in the UK.

 While there is no formal requirement to have initial capital investment, applicants may need to consider how they will achieve their projections without some form of investment.